AdobeDocs/campaign-web.en/help/v8/workflows/workflow-settings.md

 ---
 audience: end-user
-title: Create workflows with Adobe Campaign Web
+title: Configure workflow settings
-description: Learn how to build workflows with Adobe Campaign Web
+description: Learn how to configure workflow settings with Adobe Campaign Web
 badge: label="Limited Availability"
 exl-id: 3aef912b-086b-4aa4-9556-c09396112313
 ---

 # Configure workflow settings {#workflow-settings}

 When orchestrating workflow activities in the canvas, you can access advanced settings related to the workflow.
 For example, you can set a specific timezone for the workflow, manage how the workflow should behave in case of error, or manage the delay after which the workflow history should be purged.